_T6C7162

 Like

-30. Kodiak My Little Grizzly says:
+30. Kodiak My Little Grizzly's avatar Kodiak My Little Grizzly says:

 I agree with you… Capturing wildlife or amazing photos like aurora borealis is a huge adrenaline rush.
 These shots are perfect and tell an amazing story not everyone gets to see… Thanks for sharing!!! 🙂